Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/README.md

 3. Set up your IMAGE to point to xilinx-versal-common-v2021.2/Image.
 4. Set up your `PLATFORM_REPO_PATHS` environment variable based upon where you downloaded the platform.

+This tutorial targets the VCK190 ES board (see https://www.xilinx.com/products/boards-and-kits/vck190.html).
+This board is currently available via early access.
+If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
+If you do not have a board and ES license please contact your Xilinx sales contact.

+To target the VCK190 production board, modify `PLATFORM` variable in the `Makefile`(s) to:

+    PLATFORM = ${PLATFORM_REPO_PATHS}/xilinx_vck190_base_202120_1/xilinx_vck190_base_202120_1.xpfm

 ## Objectives
 After completing this tutorial, you will be able to:
 * Understand the programming model and software programmability of the AI Engine GMIO.